mjbenefiel/react-stuff/react-redux/readme.md

  Higher Order Component

- - Something that wraps another component and gives it extra powers
+ - Something that wraps another component and gives it extra features
+ -

 Props